Fishery Conservation and Management Act Reauthorized

 These provisions do not fall under the authority of the National Marine Fisheries Service (NMFS) and are not directly related to rebuilding or sustainably managing fish stocks.
 Because statutory deadlines were provided for several reports under this title, however, NMFS has tracked the implementation of these reports as part of the full and complete implementation of the MSRA.
 Reports issued under this title were completed by the National Weather Service (NWS).
 Details on this program, and reports issued under it, can be obtained from the NWS.
 For more information, see www.tsunami.noaa.gov.

-- NMFS proposes changes to the regulations that address the operations and administration of regional fishery management councils (Councils).
+NMFS proposes changes to the regulations that address the operations and administration of regional fishery management councils (Councils).
 The regulatory changes are needed to clarify which Council documents should be available to the public, clarify Council member nomination procedures, clarify financial disclosure requirements for Council members, and revise the security assurance procedures for nominees to and members of the Councils.
 Written comments must be received no later than 5 p.m. e.d.t. on January 6, 2010.
-Click here to read the supplemental proposed rule.
+Read the supplemental proposed rule.

-- NMFS proposed changes to the regulations that address the operations and administration of regional fishery management councils (Councils).
+NMFS proposed changes to the regulations that address the operations and administration of regional fishery management councils (Councils).
 The regulatory changes are needed to implement amendments to the Magnuson-Stevens Fishery Conservation and Management Act that, among other things, govern the Council Coordination Committee, expand the role of the Councils' Scientific and Statistical Committee (SSC), require that SSC members disclose their financial interests, and provide for training of Council members and staff.
 Additionally, the proposed rule would make changes to the regulations requiring Councils to provide procedures for proposed regulations, clarifying restrictions on lobbying, and clarifying timing in the Council member nomination process.
 The proposed rule would also make technical and minor corrections to the regulations unrelated to the most recent Magnuson-Stevens Act amendments.
-Click here to read the proposed rule.
+Read the proposed rule.
 Written comments were accepted through 5 p.m. e.d.t. on November 2, 2009.
-Click here to read the extension of the comment period.
+Read the notice of extension of comment period.

 Study on the Acidification of Oceans

-- The MSRA requires the Secretary of Commerce to request the National Research Council (NRC) conduct a study on the acidification of the oceans and how this process affects U.S. fisheries.
-The NRC has completed this study and it is available here.
+The MSRA requires the Secretary of Commerce to request the National Research Council (NRC) conduct a study on the acidification of the oceans and how this process affects U.S. fisheries.
+View the NRC completed study.

 Investment in Seafood Processing

-- The National Marine Fisheries Service and U.S Small Business Administration have released a study on the extent of investment in U.S. Seafood Processing Capacity.
+The National Marine Fisheries Service and U.S Small Business Administration have released a study on the extent of investment in U.S. Seafood Processing Capacity.
 This report discusses the state of U.S. Seafood process capacity, the current condition of lobster processing in the state of Maine, and provides information on Federal programs that are available to U.S. Seafood Processors.
-Click here to read this report.
+Read this report.

 Exempted Fishing Activities